Pvt Ltd to OPC Conversion Under Section 18 in 15 to 30 Working Days Starting at Just ₹5,999

 Package includes first-year compliance services: auditor appointment, annual filings, and related obligations.

 Private Limited to OPC conversion is the legal process under Section 18 of the Companies Act, 2013, of transforming a multi-member Private Limited Company into a single-member One Person Company by filing Form INC-6 with the Registrar of Companies.
-It is governed by Rule 7(4) of the Companies (Incorporation) Rules, 2014.
-A One Person Company (OPC) is a company structure that allows a single natural person who is an Indian citizen and resident to hold 100% ownership with limited liability protection and a mandatory nominee.
+It is governed by Rule 7 of the Companies (Incorporation) Rules, 2014.
+A One Person Company (OPC) is a company structure that allows a single natural person who is an Indian citizen to hold 100% ownership with limited liability protection and a mandatory nominee.
+Since the Companies (Amendment) Act, 2021, NRIs who are Indian citizens are also eligible.

 Solo founders who started with a co-founder but now operate alone frequently choose this conversion.
 Common triggers include a co-founder exit, a decision to reduce compliance overhead, or a strategic shift toward single-member control.
 The conversion moves from a multi-member structure to a single-member structure while preserving the company's CIN, PAN, TAN, GST registration, bank accounts, contracts, and licences.
-Browse all business conversion services we offer, or learn about One Person Company registration for new incorporations.
+Browse all business conversion services we assist with, or learn about One Person Company registration for new incorporations.
 Already have a Private Limited Company registration and want to understand the differences before converting?
 Read on.

 Eligibility Criteria for Pvt Ltd to OPC Conversion

-Not every Private Limited Company qualifies for OPC conversion.
-Rule 7(4) of the Companies (Incorporation) Rules, 2014 sets strict thresholds.
-Your company must satisfy all the following conditions before filing Form INC-6.
+Rule 7 of the Companies (Incorporation) Rules, 2014 governs Pvt Ltd to OPC conversion.
+Following the Companies (Amendment) Act, 2021, the earlier capital and turnover thresholds were removed.
+Your company must satisfy the following conditions before filing Form INC-6.

 Criterion